 All the research we found and the conversations we had had with other charities backed this up.
 The motivation and ideas were out there, but they weren’t connected, coordinated or easily accessible from the outside.

 Street Support Network was founded with the aim of removing these blockers.
 Primarily, we wanted to make it easy to find help for a homeless person through a mobile, relevant to their needs and location.
 Secondly, we will make it easy to give help, by responding to specific things that local projects need, from money or volunteers, to clothes or food containers.

 So much has happened in the last few weeks.
 We were introduced to the Coalition of Relief (COR), comprising many of the grassroots groups in Manchester, and the wonderful Mikey, that co-ordinates their efforts with the council.
 We visited The Booth Centre to find out about the work they do, and spoke to Coffee4Craig, Barnabus and many more.
 All of them had the same response – yes we need this, please can we have it now!

 And now we have a team of talented digital experts making this happen: social researcher Kim Foale, one of my favourite developers Vince Lee, talented designer Alexander Atkinson, UX developer Phil Lennon, copywriter Danielle Styles and more giving their time generously to guide us along the way.

 I’m so glad that I took the chance to have that conversation.
 I hope that one day I will get the chance to thank that man, and tell him about the Street Support Network that he inspired.

-I hope you will join in, follow and support us, and help every homeless people get the help they need.
+I hope you will join in, follow and support us, and help every people facing homelessness get the help they need.